Activating More Pixels in Image Super-Resolution Transformer: Experiments

 \subsection{Effects of different window sizes}

-As discussed in Sec.~\ref{Motivation}, activating more input pixels for SR tends to achieve better performance.
-Enlarging window size for the calculation of self-attention is an intuitive way.
+As discussed in Sec. \ref{Motivation}, activating more input pixels for SR tends to achieve better performance.
+Enlarging window size for the window-based self-attention is an intuitive way to realize the goal.
 In \cite{edt}, the authors investigate the effects of different window sizes.
 However, they conduct experiments based on the shifted cross local attention and only explore the window size up to 12$\times$12.
 We further explore how the window size of self-attention influences the representation ability.
 To eliminate the influence of our newly-introduced blocks, we conduct the following experiments directly on SwinIR.
-As shown in Tab.~\ref{win_size_cmp_lab}, the model with a large window size of 16 obtains better performance, especially on the Urban100~\cite{urban100}.
-We also provide the qualitative comparison as depicted in Fig.~\ref{win_size_cmp_fig}.
-For the marked patch in the red box, the model with window size of 16 utilizes much more input pixels than the model with window size of 8.
+As shown in Tab.~\ref{win_size_cmp_lab}, the model with a large window size of 16$\times$16 obtains better performance, especially on the Urban100.
+We also provide the qualitative comparison in Fig.~\ref{win_size_cmp_fig}.
+For the red marked patch, the model with window size of 16 utilizes much more input pixels than the model with window size of 8.
 The quantitative performance of the reconstructed results also demonstrates the effectiveness of large window size.
 Based on this conclusion, we directly use window size 16 as our default setting.